huwfernie/WDI-project-1/README.md

 I sorted the problem by giving each element of the board an ascending ID number and then used the number of elements in each row to figure out which box to address.

-Generating a simple style that worked on mobile and desktop was also a challenge.
+Generating a simple style that worked on mobile and desktop was also a challenge, I'm happy with both sites as they are.

+Lastly changing the radio buttons styling for picking a board size would have been nice.